isomerpages/moe-spectrasec/_i-am-a/Prospective Student/Sec 1 Admission.md

 </tr>
 <tr>
 <td rowspan="1" colspan="1">
-<p>As Spectra processed the applications via direct admission in 2022 and
+<p>As Spectra processed the applications to admit students via hybrid application
-will continue to admit students via hybrid application modes from 2023 onwards, it would not be meaningful to display the PSLE score range like other secondary schools where the PSLE score range is derived solely based on Sec 1 Posting.</p>
+modes from 2023, it would not be meaningful to display the PSLE score range like other secondary schools where the PSLE score range is derived solely based on Sec 1 Posting.</p>
 </td>
 </tr>
 <tr>